Nick89QA/ISQTB-Study/notes/1. Fundamental of Testing/Keywords.md

 - Providing information to assess product quality, process capability, and project progress against business goals

 Some test management tools provide test work product models that match part or all of the test work products outlined in this section.
 Some organizations build their own management systems to organize the work products and provide the information traceability they require.
+### 1.5 The Psychology of Testing

+Software development, including software testing, involves human beings.
+Therefore, human psychology has important effects on software testing.

+---

+#### 1.5.1 Human Psychology and Testing

+Identifying defects during a static test (e.g., a requirement review or user story refinement session), or identifying failures during dynamic test execution, may be perceived as criticism of the product and its author. **Confirmation bias**, a cognitive bias, can make it difficult to accept information that disagrees with one's currently held beliefs.
+For instance, developers expect their code to be correct, leading to a bias that makes it hard to accept that their code is faulty.
+Other cognitive biases can similarly affect how people perceive information from testing.

+Moreover, people often tend to "blame the bearer of bad news," and since testing can often reveal negative information, it may be viewed as a destructive activity, despite its critical role in ensuring project success and product quality (see sections 1.1 and 1.2).

+To minimize these negative perceptions, communication about defects and failures should be done constructively, helping reduce tensions between testers, analysts, product owners, designers, and developers.
+This applies to both static and dynamic testing.

+Testers and test managers need to develop good interpersonal skills to communicate effectively about defects, failures, test results, test progress, and risks, and to foster positive relationships with colleagues.

+Examples of good communication include:

+- **Start with collaboration**: Remind everyone of the shared goal of delivering better quality systems.
+- **Emphasize the benefits of testing**: For authors, defect information helps them improve their work and skills.
+For the organization, defects caught during testing save time, money, and reduce risks to product quality.
+- **Communicate test results neutrally**: Present findings in a fact-focused, non-critical manner.
+Write objective, factual defect reports and review findings.
+- **Understand reactions**: Be empathetic towards any negative reactions to the information.
+- **Ensure mutual understanding**: Confirm both sides have understood the conversation.

+Setting the right test objectives, as discussed earlier (see section 1.1), also has psychological implications.
+People tend to align their behavior with the team's and stakeholders' objectives.
+It's important that testers follow these objectives without personal bias.

+---

+#### 1.5.2 Tester’s and Developer’s Mindsets

+Developers and testers often have different mindsets.
+The primary objective of development is to design and build a product, whereas the objectives of testing involve verifying and validating the product, finding defects before release, and more.
+These differing objectives require different mindsets.
+Aligning these mindsets can lead to higher product quality.

+A mindset is shaped by an individual’s assumptions and preferred methods for decision-making and problem-solving.
+A **tester’s mindset** should include:

+- Curiosity
+- Professional pessimism
+- A critical eye
+- Attention to detail
+- Motivation for positive communication and relationships

+A tester’s mindset grows and matures with experience.

+On the other hand, **a developer’s mindset** might share some traits with a tester's but focuses more on designing and building solutions, rather than considering potential flaws. **Confirmation bias** also makes it hard for developers to see their own errors.

+With the right mindset, developers can test their own code.
+Different software development lifecycle models organize testers and test activities differently.
+Independent testers can increase defect detection effectiveness, especially for large, complex, or safety-critical systems. **Independent testers** offer a perspective different from the authors (e.g., business analysts, product owners, designers, developers) because they have different cognitive biases.